citp/privacy-policy-historical/s/so/sou/southuniversity.edu.md

-> *The following text is extracted and transformed from the southuniversity.edu privacy policy that was archived on 2012-02-15.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20120215063801id_/http%3A//www.southuniversity.edu/privacy-policy.aspx) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the southuniversity.edu privacy policy that was archived on 2012-10-29.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20121029085620id_/http%3A//www.southuniversity.edu/privacy-policy.aspx) for the most accurate reproduction.*

 # Privacy Policy - South University

 ## South University Privacy Policy

-This policy was last updated on August 6, 2011
+This policy was last updated on February 22, 2012

 South University is committed to protecting any personal information that you may provide to us.
 We want you to understand what kinds of information we gather from you, how this information is used and protected, and how you can control its use.
 This statement discloses the privacy practices of South University’s Web site.
 By using South University’s Web site, the user agrees, without limitation or qualification, to be bound by this Privacy Policy.
 Any changes in our Privacy Policy will be communicated in this page, so please check back from time to time.
 This policy applies to the online collection of information at this Web site only.